djeada/Linux-Notes/notes/enviroment_variable.md

 <h2>$HOME</h2>

 The current user's home directory.
+This is the directory where the user's personal files are stored.

 ```bash
 echo $HOME